 When it comes to L&D, there seems to be a big focus this year on the development of leadership talent.
 61% of L&D influencers and decision makers we surveyed earlier in 2014 cited management and leadership as their top priority.
 Another major talent management organisation undertook recent research that found only 14% of organisations have confidence in their leadership talent pipeline to be able to meet their needs.
 It is fairly easy to see, then, why many firms are turning their L&D focus to the top.

-Leadership development poses a number of unique challenges, however.
-It is an area in which many organisations – with all the best intentions – often fall down.
+Developing leaders poses a number of unique challenges, however.
+It is an area in which many organisations – with all the best intentions – often fall down on.
 The variety of different types of leaders is vast, and each individual leader is a complex person in his or her own right.
 It is important to understand what the common challenges are, why they exist, and how you can overcome them.

 1. Distinguishing between managers and leaders

 You often hear people talk about managers and leaders interchangeably.
 Both – when competent – are of great value to the organisations they work for.
 But while there are obvious similarities between the two roles, there are also some key characteristics that firmly distinguish them.
 Management is more about implementation and control.
 Yes, managers may be responsible for people, but their role revolves more around making sure their teams are able to complete their jobs and achieve their goals.
 Leaders, on the other hand, are responsible for inspiring and innovating, and coming up with the ideas that will drive the business forward.
 In short: leaders create the vision; managers, through people, make it happen.